wez/wezterm/docs/config/appearance.md

 ### Tab Bar Appearance & Colors

-The tab bar has two modes; the default is a native looking style, but is is also possible to enable a retro aesthetic.
+The tab bar has two modes; the default is a native looking style, but it is also possible to enable a retro aesthetic.
 The configuration for the two styles is broadly similar, but there are a few different details.